percona/k8spsmdb-docs/docs/update.md

 ### Manual upgrade

+!!! note
-**NOTE**: Only the incremental update to a nearest minor version of the Operator is supported (for example, update from 1.5.0 to 1.6.0).
+    Only the incremental update to a nearest minor version of the Operator is supported (for example, update from 1.5.0 to 1.6.0).
     To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.

 1. Update the Custom Resource Definition file for the Operator, taking it from